Crissium/SilverDict/README.md

 ### Client-side

+- [ ] Offer readily built static files for users unversed in the front-end development process
 - [ ] Refactor and clean up Vue code (help wanted!)
 - [ ] Add proper styling for `<sound>` tags
 - [X] Allow zooming in/out of the definition area